Star Trek TV Blog

 Finally, there is some news about Star Trek: Prodigy.
 The 3D-animated series takes place in the year 2383 in the Delta Quadrant.
 Rather than in person, Kathryn Janeway will return to the franchise as a training hologram.
 The character art for this holographic Captain Janeway was revealed.

 The Discovery trailer looks like season 4 is the usual kind of storyline all over again.
 There is a mysterious new threat to the Federation - again.
 Burnham tearfully saves everyone - again.
 What's new is that this time the key is neither a dyslexic Vulcan nor a lonely Kelpien.
-Sarcasm aside, after the rampage of seasons 1 and 2 the series is watchable by now but somehow I doubt it will overcome its heavy reliance on tropes.
+Sarcasm aside, after the rampage of seasons 1 and 2 the series has become watchable.
+But somehow I doubt it will overcome its heavy reliance on tropes.
 I also don't understand why there have to be new uniforms yet again.

 Regarding Star Trek: Picard, I always considered the story about Picard and Q told to the end in "All Good Things", as long as 27 years ago.
 I try to keep an open mind but a reissue of this conflict is not what I would like to see in the series.
 No offense to John de Lancie, but I hope that Q's role will be smaller than the teaser makes it look and that the series moves on instead of drawing on nostalgia.